 - The Department of Educational Studies requires that all who wish to receive the ITT bursary must apply to Student Finance England (SFE) for a loan.
 The department uses the SFE letter of confirmation – received at the end of the student-loan application process - to prove 'eligibility for student support’.
 Most students apply to the SFE for a loan to cover tuition fee costs, so this is not usually an additional task.
 Students not wishing to receive a loan but wanting to apply for an ITT bursary should apply to the SFE for a loan of £0 to prove their status.
 The application process can take several months, so we would advise applying to the SFE as soon as possible.
 Information on the student loan application process may be found on the government's student finance website.

-- The full-time bursary is paid in ten installments across a PGCE programme – beginning, at the earliest, in October - so it is not designed to cover fees.
+- The full-time bursary is paid in ten instalments across a PGCE programme – beginning, at the earliest, in October - so it is not designed to cover fees.

 - Students holding overseas qualifications will be judged against the overseas equivalency table provided by the funding body (the NCTL).
 If the precise grade equivalency is unclear to Goldsmiths staff, students may be asked to apply for a NARIC Statement of Comparability, at the student’s cost.

-Salaried School-Direct students are not eligible to apply for ITT busaries.
+Salaried School-Direct students are not eligible to apply for ITT bursaries.

 Note that there are a number of other non-ITT Goldsmiths-run bursaries for PGCE students.
 Contact scholarships (@gold.ac.uk) with queries regarding these bursaries.